-- It is most important that you seek medical help.
-Some people delay seeking medical care due to embarassment about discussing the abuse.
-Get the medical help anyway.
+- It is important that you seek medical help.
+Some people delay seeking medical care due to embarrassment about discussing the abuse.
+Get medical help anyway.
 You do not need to describe your entire situation.
 You may choose only to say that you have been hit or may choose to say nothing.

 Emotional Abuse and Stress